CSCfi/csc-user-guide/docs/cloud/dbaas/web-interface.md

 On the next page `Database access`

 7. `Is public` - You need to check the public checkbox.
-8. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-address you need to separate them by a comma `,` .
+8. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-address.
+You need to separate them by a comma `,` .

 You don't need to use the `Intialize Databases` tab.
 It is not recommended to create an admin user.

-If you have a backup that you want to restore from you can do it from the `Advance` tab.
+If you have a backup that you want to restore, you can do it from the `Advanced` tab.
 Then you choose the `Source for Initial State` -> `Restore from Backup` and then choose `Backup name`

 9. Now you can press `Launch`